 The usual landscapes and crowds, Ihara deftly prunes out of each painting, highlighting the painstaking details of each figure.
 The impression of these images becomes suspended … an obliviousness to the passage of time … representing the artist’s self-imagined backdrop.

 “The primary image and memories that spring to mind when I withdraw into the innermost recesses of my heart, give me new inspiration for my work”Ihara says.

 By gazing on anonymous male adults unnoticed by anyone, Ihara flawlessly breathes life into one’s very own senses - viewers themselves now replace the crowds in sync with the throbbing, pulsating motions and presence of the male bodies.

 Pursuing unconventional painting methods in his new series, Ihara leverages the textures of the canvas, featuring flash moments, with layers upon layers of delicate coloured brushworks realistically depicting the atmosphere and nostalgia of male figures wearing traditional Happi and Shimekomi loincloth belts …

 Ihara’s devotion to the illusion of Matsuri is laminated in each painting we see a depth, especially selected colorations and composition which buttress a vivid impression on viewers.

 In this exhibition, the artist seeks to inspire appreciation for a vigorous and magnanimous beauty of humans flowing in the eventual undercurrent of ever-changing modern life.

-Born 1987 in Fukuoka prefecture.
-Ihara obtained M.F.A. in Oil Painting Materials and Techniques at Tokyo National University of the Arts in 2012.
-He is currently based in Hiroshima.
+- 2012 M.F.A. in Oil Painting Materials and Techniques of Tokyo National University of the Arts

 - "RENDEZVOUS" published by matchbaco, 2015